Loudness prep for the drop, not the average.

 Try it early

-Clone the repo, set your targets, review the analysis table, and render _DG copies when you are ready.
+Grab the Windows build or run from source, set your targets, review the analysis table, and render_DG copies when you are ready.